 Nominations are sent to Flagstaff Arts Council by the community at large; anyone can nominate an artist, leader, organization, business or event for an award in one of eleven categories.
 From this pool of nominees, a Panel of past Viola Award winners and experts in the field select nominees in each category to be the Official Viola Award Nominees.
 The Panel then meets to determine the winner in each category.
 The Viola Award winners are announced each year at the Viola Awards Gala Event.

-Visit the Official Nominees Page to learn more about each nominee and view video interviews with them.
+Visit the Official Nominees Page to learn more about each 2017 nominee and their work in the community.